hikinthru/hikinthru.github.io/README.md

 I have spent more than twenty years in Information Technology: troubleshooting, repairing and supporting PC, Mac and server hardware and operating systems, productivity software and enterprise and network applications; database administration; and teaching and developing technical certification courses.

-My hobbies today include Web Development, Python programming, and studying Data Science, most recently through [edX and UC San Diego's Micromasters of Data Science](https://www.edx.org/micromasters/data-science) series.
+My hobbies today include Web Development, Python programming, and studying Data Science and Machine Learning

-I currently live in a small town in East Texas and work in Quality Assurance for a food processing plant owned by Pilgrim's Pride and JBS-US.

 If you are interested you may view my resume [here](/assets/images/Sherrie-L-Fuqua-Resume.pdf).